equinor/Aga8Calc/docs/usermanual.rst

 -   `<OpcUser>` and `<OpcPassword>` are used to select what user name and password to use to connect to the OPC server.

+-   `<DefaultNamespaceURI>` is used to set the default namespace URI to be used if no namespace URI is specified for the individual nodes.

 -   `<Interval>` is used to set the update interval of the calculation task.
     The interval is set in milli seconds, so 1000 would be 1 second.